SeoulSKY/SoruSora/README.md

 ## How to Set up and Run

+### Setting Environment Variables

+Create `.env` file, copy and paste all contents from `.env.example` file, and fill the values for your development environment.

 <details>
   <summary>
-    <h3>Setting Environment Variables (Click to expand)</h3>
+    <h3>Description of each environment variable (Click to expand)</h3>
   </summary>

-  Create `.env` file, copy and paste all contents from `.env.example` file, and fill the values for your development environment.

-Following is the description of each environment variable:

 | Name                                 | Description                                                                                                                                                                                                                                             |
 |--------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|